 2. Sudden Directional Changes

-Abrupt cuts, especially over uneven or slippery surfaces, can be too much of a stretch on the ligament.
+Abrupt cuts, especially over uneven or slippery surfaces, can place excessive stretch on the ligament.

 3. Over-Rotation